 The murder trial against Eugene Monroe began on January 21, 1952.
 By April of that same year he had been convicted of the murder of Dorothy Waldrop and sentenced to life in prison, after County Attorney Lewis Bicking joined defense counsel requested to spare Monroe from the electric chair.
 District Judge Eben L. Taylor imposed the life sentence for Monroe, sparing the death penalty.
 He was also given a 35-year sentence for armed robbery of a Oklahoma City Theater in a separate trial and conviction.

 By 1976, Monroe had sought parole but was denied by the board although they had recommended reducing his sentence on his previous armed robbery conviction.
 By April 25, 1981 Monroe was paroled and he returned to Los Angeles for the remainder of his life.
 He remained on inactive parole for many years until the Department of Corrections in Oklahoma assigned someone to look for him, being that he had been "missing" from their system.
 The officer assigned to track Monroe realized his age, being that he was born in 1931 and checked the Social Security Death Index.
 Sure enough, Eugene Monroe had died on October 3, 2007.
+(To read more about Eugene Monroe's life and criminal background, please check out "Was Eugene Monroe a Serial Killer?")

 In ending, with Monroe dead and gone we may never know the exact details of the murders of Vesta Sapenter, Anna Corbin or Dorothy Waldrop.
 In all three cases, only in Dorothy's case was Monroe actually convicted, leaving us to never have full closure for the first two murders.
 We must never forget those four innocent victims, if also counting the unborn child, and I often wonder in the back of my mind if they were really the only victims?
 Could there have been others?
 It is a very sad thought that there could be more stories like this that we will never have the answers to.